nidkil/package-version/README.md

 ## Brag about it

 Do you find this package useful?
-Then please brag about it to the world by Twitter, email, blog, Discord, Slack, forums, etc. etc.
+Then please brag about it to the world by Twitter, email, blog, Discord, Slack, forums, etc. etc. Thx!

 ## Author